serlo/frontend/packages/editor-web-component/README.md

 1. From this workspace -> run `yarn yalc:publish`
 2. From consumer repo -> run `yalc add @serlo/editor-web-component`
+3. Go to package.json and use `"@serlo/editor": "workspace:*"` instead of a fixed version.
+This way, you don't need to release a new version of the editor to get changes made in the editor repo.

 After making some changes in the editor: